oguimbal/jcool-docs/quickstart.md

 # Creating an API key

-You can create a [production api key here](https://app.justice.cool/account).
 API keys are necesary to request our public API from your servers.

+You can find below how to create a dev or a production api key.
+For both dev and production keys, you will need a justice.cool account to do so.
+You must fill in the registration form with your company information.

 The key must be passed as a header with every GraphQL request you will issue to us: